farahabubaker/sqills-assignment/README.md

 ### Integration Tests
 In main_test.go, there are two test cases that follow the scenarios mentioned above.

+This integration test, tests the actual code, including the in memory database, and the http client interface, logging interface.
+I chose to not mock them so that I can demonstrate the full E2E solution.

 Test_IntegrationScenario1()
 - This test case runs scenario 1 & 2
 - go test -run Test_IntegrationScenario1 -v